Endg4meZer0/playerctl-lyrics/README.md

 # lrcsnc
-Gets data using playerctl and the currently playing song's synced lyrics from https://lrclib.net/ (if there are).
-Lyrics are displayed in sync with player's position.
+Gets the currently playing song's synced lyrics from https://lrclib.net/ (if there are) and displays them in sync with player's position.

 lrcsnc is primarily designed for bars like [waybar](https://github.com/Alexays/Waybar).